 Working together, Gerd and I discovered that this little red cloth could make a big difference in not just our homes, but in many homes across North America.
 It took a bit of courage for us to put our trust in that little red cloth, but we began to purposefully share it with others.
 We believed in it, we dreamed big and eventually our dream became our destiny – to leave a legacy for each other, for our families and for our world.”

-Debbie connected with Bjorn Nicolaisen in Norway and Norwex was birthed.
+Debbie connected with Bjorn Nicolaisen in Norway and Norwex was born.
 When I attended my first North American Conference in 2007, the famous framed cloth was there.
-Here is a picture of Gerd Doroshuk, my two friends Tammy Burgardt, Cheryl Moffat and myself.
+Here is a picture of Gerd Doroshuk, Tammy Burgardt, Cheryl Moffat and myself.

 With a partner we unrolled the microfiber, laid it flat and cut it.

 Here I am laying the microfiber out… and cutting the strip.

 Here we are laying out the fabric for our cloth template.

 Then we laid a template out on the fabric and cut our two cloths.